The Phantom Flyer: Plot

-Farmer James Crandall (Buck Connors) is homesteading on a western tract with the aid of his daughter, Mary (Lillian Gilmore), his son, Nick (Billy "Red" Jones), and Isabella (Myrtis Crinley), an orphan girl.
-Rancher Julia Hart (Mary Cornwallis), is in a struggle with the Crandalls over the water rights of her ranch.
+Farmer James Crandall is homesteading on a western tract with the aid of his daughter, Mary, his son, Nick, and Isabella, an orphan girl.
+Rancher Julia Hart, is in a struggle with the Crandalls over the water rights of her ranch.

-Mary catches Julia's men running brands on their cattle and after running away from them, is rescued by Dick Stanton (Al Wilson), a border patrol aviator, who agrees to help her.
-One of Hart's gang, Joe Calvert (Larry Steers) shoots Nick in an attempted raid and sabotages her aircraft, loosening a wheel that will fall off in mid-air.
+Mary catches Julia's men running brands on their cattle and after running away from them, is rescued by Dick Stanton, a border patrol aviator, who agrees to help her.
+One of Hart's gang, Joe Calvert shoots Nick in an attempted raid and sabotages her aircraft, loosening a wheel that will fall off in mid-air.

 Dick flies to Mary's aid, taking with him a replacement wheel that he attaches while hanging from the landing gear in the air.
 Together they bring a doctor for Nick.

 When Crandall discovers that his "first entry" papers have been stolen, Dick goes to the Hart ranch to investigate.
 Crandall is forced to sign a quit-claim deed, but Dick arrives just as Calvert abducts Mary in an aircraft.
-"Slim" Decker (Don Fuller) flies with Dick and a battle takes place in the sky.
+"Slim" Decker flies with Dick and a battle takes place in the sky.
 Calvert falls to his death while Julia ultimately relinquishes her claim to the Crandall deed, and, finally there is peace.